A pilot study of a MEdication RAtionalization (MERA) Intervention

 About the Project

-Prescribing or continuing non-beneficial medications in seriously ill and frail elderly patients is potentially harmful, costly and time-consuming; and failing to offer comfort medications to symptomatic patients nearing the end of their life is tantamount to neglect.
-Many hospitals already employ pharmacy‐focused quality improvement projects such as medication reconciliation and antibiotic stewardship, which have led to significant improvements in patient safety and reductions in cost.
+Prescribing or continuing non-beneficial medications in seriously ill and older patients living with frailty is potentially harmful, costly and time-consuming; and failing to offer comfort medications to symptomatic patients nearing the end of their life is tantamount to neglect.
+Many hospitals already employ pharmacy-focused quality improvement projects such as medication reconciliation and antibiotic stewardship, which have led to significant improvements in patient safety and reductions in cost.

 We conducted a pilot study of an innovative MEdication RAtionalization (MERA) team on the General Medical Inpatient ward.
 The MERA team included members of multiple disciplines (medicine, pharmacy, nursing) that met regularly with admitting physicians to review the medications prescribed for any patient meeting specific age and illness criteria.
 The team reviewed the rationale for each medication, recommended discontinuing any non-comfort medication that has no clear short-term benefit to the patient (e.g. statins) and suggested adding orders for comfort medications (e.g. opioids, sedatives) as needed.
 The summary recommendations were proposed to the patient or substitute decision-maker, and changes were made only with their consent.

 James Downar, MDCM, MHSc, FRCPC — University Health Network